ulsdevteam/simple_ldap/simple_ldap_user/README.txt

 * drupal - The field name on the Drupal user.
 This must be the machine name of the field.

-	   This can also be a space-separated list of drupal fields.
-If this is the case, synchronization only works in the drupal->ldap direction.
+	   This can also be an array of drupal fields.
+If the array contains more than one entry, synchronization for that map only works in the drupal->ldap direction, and the fields are concatenated with a space separator.

            A field type can be specified by prefixing the field name.
 If no prefix is given, it is assumed that the field is a direct user